← All Work

 Research

-Reps overwhelmingly preferred the accordion model because it was consistent with existing ATLAS interaction patterns and required fewer clicks than the blade approach.
-They wanted to see who sent the message (automated vs. another CARE Expert) and what number it came from, so they could help customers locate the specific message on their phone.
+Reps preferred an accordion model because it matched ATLAS patterns and reduced click overhead.
+They needed to know who sent the message (automated system vs. another rep) and what number it came from.

 Recommendations